 SPUR, the Summer Program in Undergraduate Research of the MIT Mathematics Department, is a program for MIT undergraduates founded in 1996 by Professor Hartley Rogers.
-The Faculty Advisors for SPUR are Professor David Jerison and Professor Ankur Moitra.
-SPUR+ coordinator is Dr. Cris Negron.
+SPUR faculty advisors are Prof. Davesh Maulik and Prof. Ankur Moitra.
 The program director is Dr. Slava Gerovitch.

 Students in the program work full time for six weeks on original individual or joint research projects, depending on their preferences and availability.
 They are matched with a mathematics graduate student mentor with compatible interests.
 The graduate student mentor devises a research project, often in consultation with an MIT faculty advisor.
 Students meet with their mentors for about an hour each weekday.
 Each week during the program, the entire group of undergraduates and mentors meets for a seminar and discussion with a faculty member.
 In the final days of the program, the undergraduate writes a short paper (about 10 pages) describing his or her progress and presents a 20-minute talk to the mentors, to the other undergraduates in SPUR, and to a panel of faculty members.

-The deadline for applications was February 16, 2017.
-Decisions will be made by February 28.
+The deadline for applications was February 14, 2018.
+Decisions will be made by early March.